Rutt Bridges Venture Fund

 Are you a current student or recent graduate looking to grow your business idea?
 RBVF at CU Denver accepts business plans on a biannual cycle for both the fall and spring terms.
 We seek innovative, high-impact enterprises in which to make investments of $25,000 to $50,000.
 Please note that we do not invest in real estate, gambling, cannabis or any other industry incompatible with the mission of CU Denver.

 Every applicant must provide a business plan with an executive summary and a clearly articulated financial ask.
-In September, you must also complete an in-person interview within two weeks of the deadline date.
+After the deadline, you must also complete an in-person interview and presentation.

 Join as a Student MemberAt RBVF, you and other exceptional students at CU Denver come together to run a bona fide investment fund.
 Faculty members and professional advisors will support and mentor you throughout the entire process.
 Together, you will research, debate and make real investment deals that will impact the Denver area and beyond.